JPFi/Inventing-The-Wheel/README.md

 This project consists of exercises through TOP learning course.
-Here we're specifically focusing on the using *Flexbox* and CSS elements to decorate a front page.
+Here we're specifically focusing on using *Flexbox* and CSS elements to decorate a front page.

 We're utilizing different images from stock image websites such as Pexels, Unsplash, and Pixabay to customize the front page of a website.